mrdcvlsc/APA/docs/compilation.md

     sudo make -f static uninstall
     ```

-    For windows uninstallation you also need to specify the path of **mingw** using
+    For windows uninstallation you also need to specify the path of **MinGW** using
     ```INSTALL_PREFIX``` like how you installed it but by using uninstall command.

 - If you installed the library after building it then you can just use it right away